Emergency Dental Appointments in St. Paul, MN

 Dental emergencies in St. Paul, MN often cause pain, disrupt schedules, and lead to unexpected dental treatment.
 At Highgrove Dental Care, we understand that dental emergencies cause stress, and we strive to restore your health and comfort quickly to minimize discomfort and inconvenience.

-Dr. Jadilyn Grittner is experienced and gentle with each patient, providing the type of dental care that supports overall wellness.
+Drs.
+John Grittner and Jadilyn Nguyen Grittner are experienced and gentle with each patient, providing the type of dental care that supports overall wellness.

 If you have a dental emergency in St. Paul, MN, or if you have questions, contact our dental office.